ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

 The steps:

-1. Collect information about the OP
+1. Collect information about the OP.

     In this step you gather the OP's endpoints that will be used in an instance of the Passport-OpenID Connect strategy.
 If supported by the OP, this information can be found at the [OpenID Provider Configuration Document](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) well-known endpoint.
 You can read more about OIDC discovery configuration and see a sample of the data returned from the well-known point in [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM) [documentation](https://backstage.forgerock.com/docs/am/6/oidc1-guide/#configure-openid-connect-discovery).
 If you have an AM instance running you will be able to see a live version of the configuration document at `https://your-am-instance.example.com/oauth2/.well-known/openid-configuration`.

     At a minimum, you will need values for the following:

-    * issuer
+    * `issuer`
-    * authorization_endpoint
+    * `authorization_endpoint`
-    * token_endpoint
+    * `token_endpoint`
-    * userinfo_endpoint
+    * `userinfo_endpoint`

-0. Collect information about the RP
+0. Collect information about the RP.

-    The strategy will also need following details about the RP registration with the OP:
+    The strategy will also need following details about the RP's registration with the OP:

-    * client_id
+    * `client_id`
-    * client_secret
+    * `client_secret`
     * redirection URI
     * scopes available for this client  (to choose from when sending the authorization request)

     How to obtain the RP registration details is specific to the OP and not covered here.
-As an example, you can consult with the [Registering OAuth 2.0 Clients With the Authorization Service](https://backstage.forgerock.com/docs/am/6/oauth2-guide/#register-oauth2-client) guide on creating and obtaining client credentials and scopes for an AM account.
+As an example, you can read [_Registering OAuth 2.0 Clients With the Authorization Service_](https://backstage.forgerock.com/docs/am/6.5/oauth2-guide/#register-oauth2-client) in the AM documentation on creating and obtaining client credentials and scopes for an AM account.

     For the purpose of this example, we will use `/oauth2/redirect` route for the redirection URI parameter.
-Note, that the full and exact redirection URI, including scheme, host, port, and path, MUST be registered for the RP with the OP, for example: `http://localhost:3000/oauth2/redirect`
+Note that the full and exact redirection URI, including scheme, host, port, and path, MUST be registered for the RP with the OP.
+For example: `http://localhost:3000/oauth2/redirect`

-0. Create Node.js application
+0. Create a Node.js application.

     You can start a Node.js project with `npm init` command run in a desired directory.
 The `-y` option allows for populating the `package.json` file with default values; omit this option if you'd like to enter the initial settings manually: